FrameworkTV-Cameron/todo-app/README.md

 ## After That...
 From there, fork this repo.

-Each section will be in a new folder containing the exact code as shown in class from **SECTION 2 AND ON**.
+Each section will be in a new folder containing the exact code as shown in class from **SECTION 2 AND ON**, seeing as this is section one.

 **KEEP IN MIND YOU NEED TO CHANGE ANY IMAGES OR ICONS**

+If you at any point need a fresh start from a specific section, remember to run `npm install`